 IMPORTANT INFORMATION FOR OUT OF STATE APPLICANTS

 The Linn County Sheriff has changed his policy on issuing concealed handgun licenses to non-residents.
-You must possess a CHL from your home state.
+First, you must possess a CHL from your home state.
 Due to differing requirements, an out-of-state concealed handgun license may not satisfy the competency requirements (if they do not, please refer to the “Proof of Competency” section at the top of the page).
-In addition, your reason for wanting a CHL must have ties that are specific to Linn County.
+Second, your reason for wanting a CHL must have ties that are specific to Linn County (this can be by either family that resides in Linn County or the ownership of property/business in Linn County) which will need to be specified in a letter written to the Sheriff that you bring with you when applying.